 3. Overview of oncolytic viruses

-Currently, oncolytic viruses represent one of the most significant because of their ability to provide sustained and effective clinical responses in individuals with cancer (Chaurasiya, Chen, & Fong, 2018).
-They can be found naturally in the environment, taking advantage of their inherent capacity to infect and destroy tumors.
+Currently, oncolytic viruses are significant because of their ability to provide sustained and effective clinical responses in individuals with cancer (Chaurasiya, Chen, & Fong, 2018).
+They are found naturally in the environment, taking advantage of their inherent capacity to infect and destroy tumors.
 In addition, they have been genetically modified to enhance their specificity and efficacy.
 These modifications optimize their ability to replicate selectively in tumor cells, avoiding normal tissues, and to stimulate the immune system to act synergistically in eliminating the cancer (Jhawar et al., 2017).

-Unlike gene therapy, in which the virus is utilized as a simple carrier to introduce transgenes, fragments of DNA that have been genetically engineered into an organism's cells, to modify its genome, granting it previously lacking and making these modifications heritable (Jouve de la Barreda, 2020), oncolytic virus therapy delivers them as an active drug reagent (Fukuhara, Ino, & Todo, 2016).
+In Gene therapy, the virus is utilized as a simple carrier to introduce transgenes, fragments of DNA that have been genetically engineered into an organism's cells, to modify its genome, and making these modifications heritable (Jouve de la Barreda, 2020).
+In oncolytic virus therapy, it is delivered as an active drug reagent (Fukuhara, Ino, & Todo, 2016).
 Therefore, they serve as versatile platforms that combine techniques from virology, genetic engineering, and pharmacology (Seymour & Fisher, 2016).

 Additionally, they can elicit a significant immune response by releasing tumor antigens and creating an inflammatory microenvironment within the tumor.
 Selective replication offers various benefits, comprising the delivery of diverse eukaryotic transgenic payloads, the induction of immunogenic cell death, and the enhancement of immunity against cancer.
 Furthermore, they offer a favorable safety profile, which sets them apart from other therapies (Macedo, Miller, Haq, & Kaufman, 2020).